-The Tana Toraja have many specific burial habits and are well-known for that all over the island of Sulawesi and beyond.
-They seem to care more than others.
-And their regard for their dead children is special.
+One of the strangest and most touching burial practices exists in Indonesia with the Tana Toraja tribe – the tree of the dead children.
+The Tana Toraja have many specific burial habits and are well-known for them throughout the island of Sulawesi and beyond.
+They seem to care more than others, and their regard for their dead children is particularly special.

 U.C.
 Ringuer